 Amniotic Fluid Embolism

-The fluid can cause a serious reaction in the woman.
-She may have a rapid heart rate and an irregular heart rhythm, low blood pressure, and difficulty breathing.
+The fluid or tissue can cause a serious reaction in the woman.
+She may have a rapid heart rate, an irregular heart rhythm, low blood pressure, and difficulty breathing.
 She may stop breathing (respiratory failure), or her heart may stop (cardiac arrest).
 About 13 to 44% of women with amniotic fluid embolism die.
-Widespread blood clotting (disseminated intravascular coagulation), sometimes also with bleeding, is a common complication, requiring emergency care (see Disseminated Intravascular Coagulation (DIC)).

-Prompt diagnosis and treatment are essential.
+Prompt diagnosis and treatment of amniotic fluid embolism are essential.
 Doctors diagnose this problem based on symptoms, particularly when a woman has the following three symptoms:

 Women may be given a transfusion of blood and blood components.
 Injection of a blood clotting factor (which helps blood clot) may be lifesaving.
 Women may require assistance with breathing or drugs to help the heart contract.